TeddyDD/kakoune-wiki/README.md

 Personal wiki is collection of interconnected notes you can store your knowledge in.
 I wanted to create plugin for Kakoune that would make creating such wiki as hassle-free as possible.
 My main issue was manual creation of new pages and writing Markdown links by hand.
-When I'v got an idea I wanted to write it down right now, without navigating file system.
-I want to be able to create and link other notes during writing.
+When I'v got an idea I want to write it down right now, without navigating file system.
+I want to be able to create and link other notes during writing as well.

 ## Features